Zoe Anderson Norris: Works

-Her fiction and poetry appeared in publications including 10 Story Book, Ainslee's, The Arena, Argosy, The Bankers Magazine, The Bohemian, The Book-Lover, The Bostonian, Brooklyn Life, The Clack Book, Etude and Musical World, Ev'ry Month, Everybody's, Four o'Clock, Frank Leslie's Monthly, Harper's Weekly, The Home Magazine of New York, The Ladies' World, The Midland Monthly, The Mirror, The Monthly Illustrator, Munsey's, The New Age, The New Bohemian, People's, Pearson's, The Peterson Magazine, The Puritan, The Red Letter, Satire, The Smart Set, Success, The Symposium, The Valley Magazine, Wisdom Monthly, Woman's Home Companion and Woman's World.
+Her fiction and poetry appeared in publications including 10 Story Book, Ainslee's, The Arena, Argosy, The Bankers Magazine, The Bohemian, The Book-Lover, Boston Ideas, The Bostonian, Brooklyn Life, The Clack Book, Demorest's, Etude and Musical World, Ev'ry Month, Everybody's, Four o'Clock, Frank Leslie's Monthly, Harper's Weekly, The Home Magazine of New York, The Ladies' World, The Midland Monthly, The Mirror, The Monthly Illustrator, Munsey's, The New Age, The New Bohemian, People's, Pearson's, The Peterson Magazine, The Puritan, The Red Letter, Satire, The Smart Set, Success, The Symposium, The Valley Magazine, Wisdom Monthly, Woman's Home Companion and Woman's World.
 About 50 of her short stories were widely syndicated in newspapers through services including the American Press Association founded by Orlando J. Smith.
 Recurring characters include male and female writers and artists running out of money, lovers reuniting after quarrels and lonely older people grateful for visitors to listen to their gossip.
 She included African-American characters such as cakewalk performers, and she wrote about Jewish immigrants traumatized by pogroms in their homelands.

 Her journalism appeared in The American Agriculturist, The Bohemian, The Bookman, The Criterion, The Manuscript, New York Press, New York Sun, New York Times, The Thistle (edited by Lee Fairchild) and The Writer.
 She was a member of the Woman's Press Club.
 Her topics ranged from exhausted child laborers to Mark Twain's escaped cat Bambino.
-Her interviewees included Bat Masterson, Gutzon Borglum, Nat Goodwin, Oliver Herford and Mary Elizabeth Lease.
+Her interviewees included Cynthia Alden, David M. Bressler, Phebe Hanaford, Alexander Harkavy, Lillie Devereux Blake, Charles H. Parkhurst, George C. Lorimer, George Roe Van De Water, William T. Jerome, De Lancey Nicoll, John J. Delaney, Alice Fischer, Bat Masterson, Gutzon Borglum, Nat Goodwin, Oliver Herford and Mary Elizabeth Lease.
 The East Side documented immigrants overcrowded in tenements, working in sweatshops and suffering from disease and starvation.
 Norris also wrote about her own struggles to make ends meet.
 The publication was lauded as "written with great vivacity, though evidently inspired by a sincere, earnest, and sympathetic spirit.”
-Her masthead titles for herself included office boy, bootblack, printer's devil and circulation liar.
-She sometimes reported undercover, dressed as a blind street accordionist or a bedraggled recent arrival from Ellis Island, to see how policemen, streetcar conductors and passersby treated her.
+Her masthead titles for herself included office boy, bootblack, printer's devil, circulation liar and "the whole shebang."
+She sometimes reported undercover, dressed as a blind street accordionist, unhoused scrubwoman, or bedraggled recent arrival from Ellis Island, to see how policemen, streetcar conductors, charity workers and passersby treated her.

 Papers

-Correspondence from Norris survives in a few institutional collections including New York University's Pleiades Club Collection, Wagner College's Edwin Markham Archive and Eastern Kentucky University's John Wilson Townsend papers.
+Correspondence from Norris survives in a few institutional collections including New York University's Pleiades Club Collection, Wagner College's Edwin Markham Archive, Stanford University's David Starr Jordan papers and Eastern Kentucky University's John Wilson Townsend papers.